-In Example 7, traffic from network ports go to the two first level maps (gtp_to_v1_c and gtp_to_v1_u) and then to the virtual port (v1).
+In Example 7, traffic from network ports go to the two first level maps (gtp_to_vl_c and gtp_to_vl_u) and then to the virtual port (vl).

 In the whitelist map, if there is a match to the APN pattern and if the IMSI is present in the whitelist (IMSI), packets are forwarded to a tool port.